 Key Market Stats:

-- Home values in Pittsburgh have increased 0.7% over the past year and are forecast to grow by another 1.3% over the next year.
+- Home values in Pittsburgh have increased by 10.6% year-over-year and are predicted to grow by another 11.1% in the next 12 months.

 Strong Renters’ Market